• Skip to content

 Where does facilitated communication come from?

-Facilitated communication was originally designed in Australia in the 1970s.
-The therapy was designed to help people with cerebral palsy communicate.
+Facilitated communication techniques were developed in Australia and Denmark in the 1970s.
+In Australia, the therapy was designed to help people with cerebral palsy communicate.

 Australia was the first country where facilitated communication was used as a therapy for autism.
 It’s now also used in other countries including New Zealand, the United Kingdom, Canada and the United States.
-But government departments and professional organisations in these countries have said that facilitated communication is a discredited technique that shouldn’t be used.
+But government departments and professional organisations in these countries have said that facilitated communication is a discredited technique, which shouldn’t be used.

 What is the idea behind facilitated communication?

 Supporters of facilitated communication suggest that autism is mostly a movement disorder.
-They think it’s not a disorder characterised by social and communication difficulties.
+They think that autism isn’t characterised by social and communication challenges.

 Facilitated communication is based on the idea that autistic people want to communicate.
 Movement difficulties stop them from being able to speak or independently use tools like typewriters or storyboards to communicate.
-When their arms are supported, they can be helped to use these tools.
+When their arms are supported, or when a facilitator holds letters in the air, they can use these tools.

 What does facilitated communication involve?

-Facilitated communication involves a facilitator physically guiding the hand, wrist or arm of an autistic person while the person types on a keyboard.
+Facilitated communication often involves a facilitator physically guiding the hand, wrist or arm of an autistic person while the person types on a keyboard.
 The facilitator offers physical assistance and emotional encouragement.
-How much support the facilitator offers depends on the person’s level of need.
+How much support the facilitator offers depends on the person’s needs.

-The American Psychological Association (APA), the American Academy of Pediatrics, Speech Pathology Australia, Speech-Language & Audiology Canada and other organisations have recommended that facilitated communication not be used because of its potentially harmful effects and lack of proven success.
+The American Psychological Association, the American Academy of Pediatrics, Speech Pathology Australia, Speech-Language & Audiology Canada and other organisations have recommended that facilitated communication not be used because of its potentially harmful effects and lack of proven success.

 There are many concerns about facilitated communication:

-• Sometimes children produce high-quality written material, but this material has actually come from their facilitators.
+- Sometimes children seem to produce high-quality written material, but it has actually been written by their facilitators.
 This has led to children being put in mainstream schools, accompanied by their facilitators.
 But the children would often benefit more from specialised schooling.

 Who practises this method?